benbaptist/minecraft-wrapper/README.md

 pip install pycrypto
 ```

-Download the wrapper.py file and place it in your minecraft folder, then create a batch file to run the wrapper, or start it from the command prompt:
+Download the wrapper.py file and place it in your minecraft folder, then create a batch file to run the wrapper, or start it from the command prompt.
-`python wrapper.py`

-*Developer tools for Windows:*
-- [Visual Studio Community Edition](http://www.visualstudio.com/en-us/downloads/) is a user friendly and powerful FREE developer environment for Python
-- Visual Studio Community is free, but you need to register with a Windows Live account.
-- You should set Visual studio as the default program to edit *.py files.
- -You will also want to configure Visual studio to not convert tabs to spaces for python.

 **Start Up**

 Run `python Wrapper.py` to start.
 On first start, it'll create a wrapper.properties file for you to configure and exit.
 Set it to boot the jar file of your choice, and then start Wrapper.py again.

+_An alternative method of running wrapper is to run the source package directly.
+To do this, clone the repo, copy the folder 'wrapper' to the desired location (usually in your server folder), and run it thusly:_<br>
+`python /path/to/server/wrapper`

 Wrapper.py is a Python-executable zipped-up folder, rather than a plain text file.
-If you want to view the source code, open it
-with a zip file viewer OR download the src folder.</br>
+If you want to view the source code, open it with a zip file viewer OR download the src folder.</br>
 On first run, it'll create the configuration file 'wrapper.properties' and exit.
 Tune this file to your needs, and then run `python Wrapper.py` again.</br>
 Any console command beginning with a slash (/) will be interpreted as a Wrapper.py command.
 Type /help to see a list of Wrapper.py commands.
 To completely shutdown the wrapper, type /halt.</br>